 North vs South Gallery

-For simplicity’s sake, when we refer to the fourth floor, we mean the North Gallery.
+For simplicity’s sake, when I refer to the fourth floor, I mean the North Gallery.
 You can also get married in the South Gallery, but hardly anyone does that.
 It’s not even an option on the booking calendar.
 Sunlight streams through the windows of the South Gallery all day, so it’s glaringly bright and horrible for pictures.

 So.
 This is all about the 4th Floor North Gallery.